Sen. John Fetterman checks into hospital for depression

 “While John has experienced depression off and on throughout his life, it only became severe in recent weeks,” his chief of staff, Adam Jentleson, said in a statement.

-Fetterman was evaluated on Monday by the attending physician of Congress, Dr. Brian P. Monahan, who recommended inpatient care at Walter Reed, Jentleson said.
+Fetterman was evaluated Monday by the attending physician of Congress, Dr. Brian P. Monahan, who recommended inpatient care at Walter Reed, Jentleson said.

 “John agreed, and he is receiving treatment on a voluntary basis,” Jentleson said.
 “After examining John, the doctors at Walter Reed told us that John is getting the care he needs, and will soon be back to himself.”

 Fetterman, 53, is in his first weeks as a U.S. senator after winning the seat held by now-retired Republican Pat Toomey in a hard-fought contest against GOP nominee Dr. Mehmet Oz.
+Fetterman, who was Pennsylvania’s lieutenant governor, defeated the celebrity heart surgeon by 5 percentage points, flipping a seat that was key to Democrats holding the Senate majority.

-Fetterman overcame a stroke days before last May’s primary election and spent the last five months on the campaign trail recovering from the stroke.
+Fetterman’s wife, Gisele, said she was proud of Fetterman “for asking for help and getting the care he needs.”

-Last week, Fetterman stayed two days in George Washington University, checking himself in after becoming lightheaded.
-Fetterman’s office has said tests found no evidence of a new stroke or a seizure.
+“After what he’s been through in the past year, there’s probably no one who wanted to talk about his own health less than John,” she wrote on Twitter.

-He continues to suffer the aftereffects of the stroke, in particular auditory processing disorder, which can render someone unable to speak fluidly and quickly process spoken conversation into meaning.
+Fetterman overcame a stroke days before last May’s primary election and spent the last five months on the campaign trail recovering.

 The stroke nearly killed him, he has said.